Cicinho reveals Perez's last-ditch attempt to keep Zidane at Real Madrid | Goal.com

 Cicinho explained that all eyes turned to his team-mate at that point, adding: “Zidane thought about it for a second, looked at him and said, 'No, no...
 I don't want any more'.”

-An import from Sao Paolo in 2005, Cicinho spent only one season together with Zidane, but that was more than enough to witness and absorb the Frenchman's special talents.
+An import from Sao Paulo in 2005, Cicinho spent only one season together with Zidane, but that was more than enough to witness and absorb the Frenchman's special talents.

 “Zidane was like the conductor of an orchestra,” the Brazilian said.
 “He always helped us position ourselves on the field.
 Before games, he guided everyone.
 He was already a coach on the pitch [back then].